Overview

 Backpressure — slow arrivals when downstream is congested, via an expression on the Source arrival rate:

-IF(BUFFER_LEVEL("wip_buffer") > 100, 0, 1)
+IF(BUFFER_LEVEL("wip-buffer") > 100, 0, 1)

 Priority scoring — sort waiting entities by computed importance: